Projectyl/projectyl.github.io/_pages/summer.md

 {:link: target="_blank" style="text-decoration: none"}

 Following are the currently active summer programs.
-It is available for download as a [pdf](https://bit.ly/34oEdNg){: link}.
+It is available for download as a [pdf](https://drive.google.com/file/d/1ACoZx-BdsIJ91rLAThYLnuRHnIXvwOBr/view?usp=sharing){: link}.
 (Note that the institute names in the left columns are hyperlinks to the respective webpages.)

 <table>
-{% for row in site.data.active %}
+{% for row in site.data.summer.active %}
 	{% if forloop.first %}
 	<tr>
 	{% for pair in row %}